Private Harold Edwin Gossip

 Harold was given furlough on 23rd September until 9th October

-MARRIAGE SEPTEMER 1916
+MARRIAGE SEPTEMBER 1916

-While recovering from his thigh wound in England, Harold experienced one of the few bright moments the war would offer him — on 28th September 1916 he married Millicent Bennet at the Sheffield Register Office.
+While recovering from his thigh wound in England, Harold Edwin Gossip experienced one of the few bright moments the war would offer him — on 28th September 1916 he married Millicent Bennet at the Sheffield Register Office.
 The marriage came during a period of relative calm, as he was still off the front lines and building strength after his injury at Pozières.

 COMMAND POST BOVINGTON PARK